 The overall performance of a school is based on how well children achieve (in progress and attainment) at the end of their schooling.
 As a result the data below is related to achievement by children in Year 6.

 The KS2 SATs papers are National tests taken by children at the end of Year 6 (when they are 10-11 years old) by all children in England.
 These tests are in Reading, Spelling, Punctuation & Grammar and Mathematics.
-Children’s writing is assessed through Teacher Assessment based on a range of the work they complete during their final year at primary school, Science is also assessed via Teacher Assessment as a result of performance during KS2.
+Children’s Writing is assessed through Teacher Assessment based on a range of the work they complete during their final year at primary school, Science is also assessed via Teacher Assessment as a result of performance during KS2.

 We are always very proud of all our pupils who, when taking their tests always demonstrate huge amounts of commitment and maturity and try their very best during test week.
 SATs results do provide helpful information on how your child is progressing in the core subjects, however they do not assess everything that a child is capable of and they are not a measure of what makes each child special and unique.